azhx/blagoblag/content/blog/2019/feb/5/notes-fuzzing-imagemagick-graphicsmagick.rst

 **Scale** OSS-Fuzz leverages Google's massive server farms to bring serious compute to bear on fuzzing.
 The last time I attempted to measure, it looked like they were running something like 30 CPU cores per fuzz target.
-Further, lots of past fuzzing of ImageMagick and GraphicsMagick was done using AFL, OSS-Fuzz uses libFuzzer which gives the potential for higher executions per second.
+Further, while lots of past fuzzing of ImageMagick and GraphicsMagick was done using AFL, OSS-Fuzz uses libFuzzer which gives the potential for higher executions per second.
 This gives them the ability to find bugs that take many iterations to show up.
 Finally, for ImageMagick and GraphicsMagick we generate one fuzz